SekaiCTF 2024 challenges

 The following is Starlette’s FileResponse behavior when reading /proc file system files:

-1. A client requests a file /proc/self/environ file from the application.
+1. A client requests a file /proc/self/environ file from the app.

-2. The file size is evaluated (size 0) and stored in the FileResponse class instance.
+2. The app evaluates the file size (size 0) and stores it in the FileResponse class instance.

-If we can convince Starlette that the file has a proper size, we can have it read out the whole file. /proc file system file sizes are set in stone, but we can give it a different file with the correct size, have it os.stat its size, and then swap it out for a symbolic to /proc/self/environ.
+If I can convince Starlette that the file has a proper size, Starlette can read out the whole file.
+The kernel has hard-coded the file sizes in the /proc file system.
+You can give Starlette a different file with the correct size, have it os.stat its size.
+Then, swap it out for a symbolic to /proc/self/environ and it reads out this file instead.

-1. Our evil exploit chooses an arbitrary size i.
+1. The evil exploit chooses an arbitrary size i.

-2. Our evil exploit writes a canary file containing i times the ASCII character f in /tmp/pwnage (classic debug trick: write easy to spot ASCII chars).
+2. The evil exploit writes a canary file containing i times the ASCII character f in /tmp/pwnage (classic debug trick: write ASCII chars that pop out immediately).

-3. Our evil exploit requests the file /tmp/pwnage file from the application.
+3. The evil exploit requests the file /tmp/pwnage file from the app.

-4. The file size is evaluated (size i) and stored in the FileResponse class instance.
+4. The app evaluates the file size (size i) and stores them in the FileResponse class instance.

-6. Our evil exploit swaps out /tmp/pwnage and places a symbolic link to /proc/self/environ there instead.
+6. The evil exploit swaps out /tmp/pwnage and places a symbolic link to /proc/self/environ there instead.

-8. If the file could not be read out, try a different size i and go to step 2
+8. If the app doesn’t return the file in its response, pick a different size i and go back to step 2

-9. Our evil exploit receives the flag in /proc/self/environ through the /tmp/pwnage symbolic link.
+9. The evil exploit receives the flag in /proc/self/environ through the /tmp/pwnage symbolic link.

 Crafting an exploit Python script

-We know that we have to stall the application as much as possible between sending the response header and body.
-We craft the following exploit in Python:
+Knowing that I have to stall the app as much as possible between sending the response header and body, I craft the following exploit in Python:

 import os